snadim02/snadim02.github.io/_posts/2024-10-15-pantry-bins.md

 bins on higher shelves. :weight_lifting:

 ### Constraints for the new bins
-* Store three heavy food categories (canned goods :canned_food:, oils and vinegars :champagne: :sake:, condiments :baby_bottle: :honey_pot:)
+* Store three heavy food categories (canned goods :canned_food:, oils and vinegars :champagne: :sake:, condiments :baby_bottle: :honey_pot:) directly on the floor
 * Fit under the bottom [shelf brackets](https://www.ikea.com/us/en/p/boaxel-bracket-white-60448733/) and be <13" wide (each)
 * Be easily wiped clean in case of spills :soap: :sponge:
 * Be see-through enough to see contents :window: